 Figure 5.
-Robust learning of microbiome-metabolome relationship is challenging due to baseline-dependency.
-A. Two data-splitting strategies for testing model performance using machine learning models.
-Mice in the testing sets were randomly selected on a one-per-vendor basis for “interpolation” and exclusively selected from a single vendor for “extrapolation”.
-B. Training and testing accuracy in Random Forest regression models trained on absolute abundance of bacterial species.
-Data in day 0 were removed from the analysis.
+Prediction of short-chain fatty acids concentrations from gut microbiota using machine learning models.
+A. Two data-split strategies for testing model performance.
+Mice in the test sets were randomly selected on a one-per-vendor basis for “interpolation” and exclusively selected from a single vendor for “extrapolation”.
+Data before intervention (i.e., day 0) was not included.
+B. Performances of Random Forest regression models on the training and test datasets.
 C. Presence (threshold: 0.001%) and prevalence of bacterial species in baseline microbiota across mice and vendors.
-Species absent in any mouse baseline sample were not shown.
 In the bottom panel, the prevalence score of a species across mice (solid line) was defined as the fraction of mice that contains this species in their baseline microbiota and that across vendors (dashed line) was the fraction of vendors whose mice all contain this species.
-D. Receiver operating characteristic (ROC) curve analysis of the similarity between training and testing datasets.
-A Random Forest classifier trained to discriminate the two datasets outputs area under the ROC curve (auc) as a similarity score (see Methods for details).
+D. Receiver operating characteristic (ROC) curve analysis of the similarity between training and test datasets.
+A Random Forest classifier trained to discriminate the two datasets outputs area under the ROC curve (auc) as a dissimilarity metric.

-Discussion
+Discussions/Conclusions

+# Summary of the major findings of this study and focus on why dynamics is important for understanding individualized responses